wesvh/wesvh/README.md

 ### Hi there 👋

-I'm Wesvh, a passionate developer with a strong focus on mobile application development, particularly using React Native.
-My work emphasizes code quality, interoperability, performance optimization, security, and testability.
+I'm Wesvh,  a software engineer focused on **distributed systems, high-availability databases, and cross-platform mobile ecosystems**.
+My work blends backend scalability with modern front-end and native integrations, emphasizing **clean architecture, observability, and long-term maintainability**.

 ---